Pulses : sustainable grain of the future17-08-2016

 Irrefutably good for you

-What makes pulses different is their high content of complex carbohydrates such as fibre, which helps make you feel full.
+What makes this grain different is its high content of complex carbohydrates such as fibre, which helps make you feel full.
 Pulses are also low in fat, with the exception of peanuts, and soya to a lesser extent.
 In addition, cooked pulses are a high-energy food similar to that of cereals.
-Pulses are also a rich source of vitamins and minerals, essential B vitamins, but also magnesium, iron, calcium and selenium, the latter being an antioxidant that helps prevent ageing of the skin.
+They are also a rich source of vitamins and minerals, essential B vitamins, but also magnesium, iron, calcium and selenium, the latter being an antioxidant that helps prevent ageing of the skin.
 With its nutritional benefits, France’s National Health Policy (PNNS) promotes pulses as an important part of the nation’s diet to increase consumption of complex carbohydrates, fibre, vitamins and minerals.

 France, Europe’s second largest producer